learn-co-curriculum/phase-0-flatiron-school-philosophy/README.md

 goal is to provide the right materials, support and structure _you_ need to discover your own love for code.

+Note: Completing the Software Engineering Prep curriculum is required for enrolled students to start at Flatiron School, but students can also access this material prior to applying.
+Please note that some of the resources mentioned are only available to enrolled students, such as community and technical coach support.

+If you’re researching the program and not yet enrolled, keep in mind that this is the same prep course enrolled students are working through so the material is detailed and extensive.
+We recommend that you just work through as much as you can and know that you will have time to revisit content should you go through our admissions process.

 ## Learning to Write Code

 This is the beginning of our Software Engineering course, where you will go